11 Best Trail Running Shoes (2023 Updated Guide)

 Finally, the bootie upper enhances both comfort and lockdown compared to the previous versions.
 The only real disadvantage is the heavy weight, but we trust New Balance to address that in the next version.

-The Brooks Catamount may be the best new shoes series to launch in 2021!
+The Brooks Catamount was the best new shoes series to launch in 2021!

 Suppose you’re not planning to tackle a gritty ultramarathon (Western States 100 anyone?) and would instead take a leisurely approach to trail running, stopping and smelling the flowers, and all that.
 In this case, the Brooks Catamount may be the comfort solution you need.